Call (210) 223-8624 for tickets!

 Since moving to Austin, Barbara has performed in the Austin Chamber Music Center festivals as well as the Austin Lyric Opera Orchestra.
 She currently resides in Westlake Hills with her husband and two children.

-Hailed for his “seriousness and depth of an authentic concert soloist,” Holgen Gjoni has been steadily gaining a reputation as one of the most sought-after cellists of his generation and has performed as soloist and recitalist throughout United States, Europe and Asia.
-Winner of the 1st Prizes at the “John Hsu” Cello Competition, “Nancy Tumarkin” Cello Concerto Competition, Bucharest Music University Concerto Competition, 2nd Prize at the Mihail Jora International Cello Competition, Special Prize at Jeunnesse Musicales International Cello Competition, Karl Zeise Memorial Cello Award for Outstanding Commitment of Talent from the Boston Symphony Orchestra, the Presidential Award from The Boston Conservatory, Jerome L. Greene Fellowship Award from The Juilliard School and the Gregor Piatigorsky Fellowship at the New England Conservatory, he has been praised by critics for his “technique, beauty of sound and emotional projection,” “tempestuous musical sensibility, marked by an ineffable luminosity of expression,” “an elite musician,” while the legendary Yo-Yo Ma called him “a cellist of great talent.”
+Hailed for his “seriousness and depth of an authentic concert soloist”, Holgen Gjoni has performed as soloist and recitalist throughout United States, Europe and Asia.
+Winner of the 1st Prize at the “John Hsu” and “Nancy Tumarkin” New England Conservatory Cello Concerto Competitions, 2-nd Price at The Juilliard Concerto Competition, 1-st Prize at Bucharest Music University Concerto Competition, 2-nd Prize at the Mihail Jora International Cello Competition, Special Prize at Jeunesse Musicales International Cello Competition, Karl Zeise Memorial Cello Award from the Boston Symphony Orchestra, the Presidential Award from The Boston Conservatory, Jerome L. Greene Fellowship Award from the Juilliard School and the Gregor Piatigorsky Fellowship at the New England Conservatory, he has been praised internationally by critics for his “technique, beauty of sound and emotional projection”, “tempestuous musical sensibility, marked by an ineffable luminosity of expression”, “an elite musician”, while Yo Yo Ma writes of him as “a cellist of great talent”.

-A Virtu Foundation scholar, Mr. Gjoni was a visiting cello faculty at The Boston Conservatory, where his master classes on the topic of “Cello Physics” were enthusiastically received by a sold out audience.
-He has been invited to teach at Vianden International Music Festival, Luxembourg, Saarburg International Music Festival, Germany and the Academy of Arts in Tirana, Albania, and has served as substitute teacher at The Juilliard School and New England Conservatory Preparatory Division.
-Mr. Gjoni joined the cello section of the San Antonio Symphony in September 2015 and is Adjunct Professor of cello at Saint Mary’s University in San Antonio, Texas.
+A Virtu Foundation scholar, Mr. Gjoni was a visiting cello faculty at The Boston Conservatory (2011-2014), where his “Cello Physics” Masterclasses were enthusiastically received by a sold out audience.
+He has been invited to teach and perform at Cactus Pear Music Festival, Vianden International Music Festival, Luxembourg, Saarburg International Music Festival, Germany, University of Northern Colorado and the University of Arts in Tirana, (Albania) and has served as teaching assistant at the Juilliard School.
+Mr. Gjoni joined the cello section of the San Antonio Symphony in September 2015 and is Adjunct Professor of Cello at Saint Mary University, as well as Education Assistant Director at the Cactus Pear Music Festival in San Antonio, Texas.

 With a passion for music, Morgen Johnson has established herself as a cellist of wide musical abilities.
 Her creative enthusiasm has led to performances of a vast array of repertoire in concert halls throughout Asia and North America, including Carnegie Hall, Avery Fisher Hall, and the Shanghai Grand Theater.